Maya ballgame

-Maya Ballgame, which is a branch of the Mesoamerican Ballgame, is a sporting event that was played throughout the Mesoamerican era by the Maya civilization, which was distributed throughout much of Central America.
+Maya ballgame, which is a part of the Mesoamerican ballgame, is a sporting event that was played throughout the Mesoamerican era by the Maya civilization, which was distributed throughout much of Central America.
 One of the common links of the Mayan culture of Mexico, Guatemala, Honduras, and Belize is the game played with a rubber ball, about which we have learned from several sources.
 The Maya ballgame was played with big stone courts.
 The ball court itself was a focal point of Maya cities and symbolized the city's wealth and power.

 History

-Maya Ballgame originated more than 3,000 years ago.
+Maya Ballgame originated more than 3,500 years ago.
 The Popol Vuh describes the history of the K'iche' people and their rulers and mentions the important position of the Maya ballgame.
 Through this ball game, a conflict of the forces of darkness and light is described and enacted.
 By tradition, the twin brothers Hun Hunaphu and Xbalanque used their time on earth to play ball.

 Through the noise of the game aroused the anger of Vucub Came, the master of the underworld.
 A fight ensued, which resulted in the formation of the game.
 After the game, one of the brothers was decapitated and his head was used as the game ball.
 From the decapitated trunk of the player, blood escaped in the form of snakes.
 This blood was taken as a symbol of fertility.
 This scene is depicted in reliefs on the walls of game courts, such as the most famous example in Chichen Itza in Mexico.

-Public Structure
+Public structure

 In the highlands of Chiapas and of Guatemala alone, 300 courts have been found.
 Of these, 85% have been dated in the post-classic period.
 Only two early classic courts have been reported: Palenque and Copan.

 The playing arena was in the shape of an uppercase "I" with a long middle section and parallel ends.
 High platforms on either side of the court allowed for large numbers of spectators.
 Arenas were decorated with portable stone court markers known as hacha, usually depicting animals or skulls.
 The ball court was surrounded by painted murals that depicted Mayan mythology, warriors, captives, rulers, and ceremonies.

 The ballcourt in Cerros is contemporary and date to the Tulix ceramic phase (100BC-100AD).
 Both are similar in date to the other major public structures.
 Both courts at Cerros are oriented N-S and orient to the N-S medial axis of a pyramid.
-They are also oriented with the W axis of another pyramid, and its associated plaza, appears to intersect the medial axis of the site of the site at a point approximately equidistant from either court.
+They are also oriented with the W axis of another pyramid, and its associated plaza, appears to intersect the medial axis of the site at a point approximately equidistant from either court.